jsmith/school/bio1001/notes.md

 ### Covalent Bonds
 The type of bond is when valence electrons are shared between two atoms.
 It is a string bond and an atoms capactiy to form covalent bonds is determined by the number of valence electrons.

 Carbon is able to form covalent bonds numerous other elements to form *organic molecules*. *Carbon skeletons* are chains of carbons and form the backbone of these molecules.
+It is able to form four covalent bonds, usually carbon, hydrogen, oxygen and nitrogen.

 These bonds are either *polar*, where the electrons are unequally shared, or *nonpolar*, where the electrons are equally shared.
 C-C and C-H are nonpolar bonds whereas C-O and O-H are not shared equally.
 The electrons are attracted more to the O, therefore the O is more *electronegative*.
+When the difference is greater than 0.4, a bond is said to be electronegative.

+A *polar molecule* is then defined as a molecule containing polar bonds where the sum of all of the bond's *dipole mouvement* does not add to 0.

+These bonds are often made and broken during biochemical reactions.
+These reactions are catalyzed by *enzymes*.

+### Ionic Bonds
+These bonds are formed when unpaired valence electrons are transferred from one atom to the other, creating *ions*.
+Once the ions are formed, they are able to bind together as they are oppositely charged.

+### Hydrogen Bonds
+*Hyrdrogen bonds* are stronger form of Van der Waal bonds.
+They occur when hydrogen bonds to an atom that strongly attracts the shared electrons (ex.
+F, O, N) creating partial charges.
+These types of bonds are especially important between water molecules, in DNA and in proteins.

+### Van der Waals Interactions
+Van der Waal bonds are weak bonds formed by partial charges that naturally occur as electrons orbit the nuclei.
+The asymmetry allows atoms to induce partial charges in other molecules and temporarily bond.

+### Functional Groups
+Functional groups are chemical groups that replace hydrogen on the carbon skeleton.
+The groups introduce unique properties to the molecule such as shape, interactions and the reactions that it is able to participate in.

+1. Hydroxyl Group -OH
+2. Carbonyl Group >C=O
+3. Carboxyl Group -COOH
+4. Amino Group -NH2
+5. Phosphate Group -OPO3 ^ 2-
+6. Methyl Group -CH3

+## Lectcure 3: Water
+Water makes up around 80% of a cell's weight.
+All of life's neccessary reactions take place in water and it is a universal solvent.
+It is the medium in which biological molecules are able to move through the cell and it influences their shape.

+Water is very sticky due to it's ability to form hydrogen bonds.
+The interaction of these molecules together is unique due to the unique structure of water.

+### Properties
+Water has many characteristics that are neccessary for life such as:
+1. Cohesiveness (it's sticky due to it's hydrogen bonds)
+2. Ability to moderate temperature (it can store a lot of heat with its hydrogen bonds and act as a buffer)
+3. Versatile solven (it is act as a solvent for all polar molecules)